 Aside from the obvious benefits (blood flow, muscle health, heart health, etc.) consistent exercise has many benefits for the mind, the brain, and the nervous system in general:

-I am sure I am not the first to be frustrated with the medical establishment and the gap between their promises and suggested remedies, and those of the "alternative medicine" crowds, who also promised much which did not pan out.
+I am sure I am not the first to be frustrated with the medical establishment and the gap between their promises and suggested remedies, and those of the "alternative medicine" crowd, who also promised much which did not pan out.

 Who actually knew what they were talking about, based on reality and hard evidence?
 For example, multiple physical therapists gave me exercises as a prescription, stretching or "strengthening" usually the core or hips, which is notably not the issue for a chronic pain problem (see: this entire article).
 Not that the suggestion to keep the body moving is a bad one, it's just the details are oversold.
-(The warm-up (motion) exercises and resistance exercises themselves are useful, when done on a regular basis, but their effects can take months or years to appear.)
+(The warm-up (motion maintenance) exercises and resistance exercises themselves are useful, when done on a regular basis, but their effects can take months or years to appear.)

 While we are on the rocky ground of What Worked for Me, I think it is worth mentioning that over-the-counter analgesics and sleeping aids, such as diphenhydramine, can help break the cycle by allowing a chronic pain sufferer to feel like they are getting through their day on their own and not trying to "push through more daytime pain with painkillers" but using them selectively to force their system to calm the heck down when they go to sleep at night.
 Bonus points for using lower doses, or using them every other day to keep them more potent.
 I would be shocked if this was not one small but very important factor in my own recovery.
 Getting those two years of better sleep was critical.